2019-2020 STEM GRANT

 - Academic performance through the previous Spring semester of at least a 2.5 GPA.
 The selected student will be asked to provide a transcript of grades.

-- Be a U.S. citizen and a Kansas resident.
-Preference shall be granted to students that graduated from a high school or community college in the 37 county Wichita Branch territory prior to attending Kansas State University or the University of Kansas.
-See map.
+- Preference shall be granted to students who either 1) are from a high school or community college in the 37 county Wichita Branch territory prior to attending Kansas State University, University of Kansas or Benedictine College (See map) or 2) have interned with a professional consulting firm or government agency with an office in the Wichita Branch territory.

 - A member of and involvement in the student chapter of ASCE.